sujit8552/go-app-ecr/README.md

 ### Requirements
 * Docker
 * An AWS ECR repository
-* GitHub repository with the Dockerfile and Golang application code
 ### Getting Started
     1) Clone the repository to your local machine.
     2) Build the Docker image locally: docker build -t <image_name> ..